 And on one or more occasions the emancipatory mother of two by a previous marriage, in her sixties, took the metonym for the heteronormative patriarchy by the ear down to her metonynm for institutional critique (the solicitor) when it looked scandalously like her youthful drive might be in danger of not fully disinheriting that nuclear family of his for the good of the sisterhood.

-However Colonel Imp had, with natural authority, reportedly put a comrade sister-in-arms firmly in her place at an eightieth birthday party for that “vile man”—where he had doubtless through the pressure of drink and nerves reverted from creamy smoothsayer to odious type—honking in chastening, circumcising contempt for the more fragile, the more confused, the less dedicated: “I married him for the money!!
+However Colonel Imp had, with natural authority, reportedly put a comrade-in-ire firmly in her place at an eightieth birthday party for that “vile man”—where he had doubtless through the pressure of drink and nerves reverted from creamy smoothsayer to odious type—honking in chastening, circumcising contempt for the more fragile, the less fiery, the less dedicated: “I married him for the money!!
 Stupid!!“.

-(Or, as Josephine—long-time subscriber to The Humanist, yet more Nietzschean-than-thou—might have remonstrated with the mobile army of metaphors and sleepwalking ideologues on the move, devoid of empathy: “use your *&%#&%$*&^%$#ng im*g*n*t**n!”.)
+(Or, as Josephine—long-time subscriber to The Humanist, but more Nietzschean-than-thou—might have remonstrated against the mobile, never-lutionary guard of raggle-taggle metaphors and creepwalking ideologues and idiolects permanently on the move below his glass ceiling, devoid of empathy: “use your *&%#&% $*&^%$#ng im*g*n*t**n!”.)

-At the time of our mother’s death, none of us—my elder brother, elder sister nor myself—thought that she was explicitly doing what she turned out to be doing.
-It would’ve been too horrifying to countenance after the years of putting up with him.
+At the time of our mother’s death, none of us—my elder brother, elder sister nor myself—thought that Madge was explicitly doing what she turned out to be doing.
+It would’ve been too horrifying to contemplate after those years of putting up with him.
 We gave her the benefit of the doubt and hoped she would provide him with some security, love and sanity.
-My brother mediated countless times between them over the phone from the South of France where he worked and lived—and worried—with his own family – not realising, or just not wanting to think, that she was cutely playing everybody, one off against the other.
+My brother mediated countless times between them over the phone from the South of France where he worked and lived and worried with his own family – not realising, or just not wanting to think, that she was cutely playing everybody, one off against the other.

 Or the son was, like Audrey Hepburn, a shill – one only pretending to have no substance.

-And the leatherjacket’s larval habitat was under threat from an unecological developer keen to capitalise on the silence and divisive sense of shame and embarrassment all around by curling her unopposable thumbs and articulated joints around the fingers on the triggers – a soft, guiding, invisible presence.
+And the leatherjacket’s larval habitat was under threat from an unecological developer keen to capitalise on the divisive sense of silent shame and embarrassment all around by curling her unopposable thumbs and articulated joints around the fingers on the triggers – a soft, guiding, invisible presence.

-He’d regarded my study at that time for a BA in History and Politics in London as if it were the plague, poison, plagiarism or a fiction.
-He then boned up from recent, revealing post-’89 histories of Germany, the Soviet Union and Europe—by victorious historians that had been able to write fuller accounts as archives opened up, and flesh out the genocidal details of the Soviet and German pasts for us—in a bid to catch up.
+He’d viewed my study at that time for a BA in History and Politics in London as if it were the plague, poison, plagiarism or a fiction.
+He then boned up from recent, post-’89 histories of Germany, the Soviet Union or Europe—by triumphant historians that had been able to write fuller accounts as archives opened up, and to flesh out the genocidal details of the Soviet and German pasts for us—in a bid to catch up.
 Or remember.

-To catch up with someone not so interested in a pissing contest about history or sociology behind the door of the gents as in a conversation at the kitchen table with someone that had forever advertised themselves as more knowledgeable and more curious than others.
+To catch up with someone not as interested in a pissing contest about history or sociology behind the door of the gents as in a conversation at the kitchen table with someone that had forever advertised themselves as more knowledgeable and more curious than everybody else.